Cysharp/ConsoleAppFramework/ReadMe.md

 ENTRYPOINT ["dotnet", "MicroBatchFrameworkSample.dll"]
 ```

 And docker build, send to any container registory.
-Here is the sample of deploy AWS ECR by Circle CI.
+Here is the sample of deploy AWS ECR by CircleCI.

 ```yml
 version: 2.1